Lionel de Marmier: World War I service

 He began military service on 12 January 1916, with an aviation unit.
 On 15 March 1916, he went for pilot training.
 He graduated initial training with his Military Pilot's Brevet on 2 July 1916.
 After advanced training, he was posted to Escadrille 112 on 1 December 1916.
 He rose through the enlisted ranks while serving with them, reaching the rank of Adjutant on 5 December 1917.

 He made unconfirmed combat claims for a pair of single-handed victories on 30 September 1917.
 Then he began to hunt in consort with Fernand Henri Chavannes.
 When the new SPAD XII came out in Spring 1918, it was distributed one per French squadron.
 The "cannon Spad" for their unit was shared between Marmier and his friend Chavannes; it even bore the shared marking of an 'M' entwined with a 'C'.

 At any rate, the two of them would claim four victories together, with another one going unconfirmed.
 De Marmier's sixth and final World War I victory came on 31 May 1918.
 That same day, he was promoted out of the enlisted ranks, being commissioned as a Sous lieutenant.
 For his valor, he had earned the Médaille Militaire and the Croix de Guerre by war's end.

 Between the wars

 On 15 February 1920, he was honored by induction as a Chevalier into the Legion d'honneur.
 On 15 February 1930, he was raised to the level of Officier in the Legion.
 Meanwhile, he set several world aviation records, leading to his further promotion in the Legion, to Commandeur.
 He also fought in the Spanish Civil War.

+In the 1920s he undertook a brief career in motor racing, driving a Salmson twice at the Le Mans 24 Hours and a handful of "single seater" races.